 - Pass a background check.
 Students who have a history of crimes committed against children will not be allowed to complete the clinical internship sequence.
 Students with non-child related felony convictions will be counseled individually about their ability to complete the clinical sequence.
 Students with convictions or charges that would prevent state licensure will be counseled (e.g., child support violations). - Maintain appropriate emotional and physical health to be able to complete clinical and professional responsibilities. - Maintain appropriate and professional relationships with clients, classmates, supervisors, and Center staff.
-This involves showing discretion in communicating via social networking websites with clients and maintaining professional interactions with clients in and outside the Center. - Maintain composure and professional interactions in stressful and sometimes emotionally charged situations. - Comply with ASHA's Code of Ethics. - Communicate effectively in writing, on the telephone, and in person with a variety of communication partners. - Demonstrate emerging professional qualities commensurate with one's level of training and adhere to legal, administrative and regulatory policies (e.g., follow the Center's dress code, complete paperwork, maintain HIPAA, comply with bloodborne pathogens training, etc.). - Speak English intelligibly and have the ability to model production of all English phonemes, voice and language structures. - Be an active team member with one's supervisor and fellow clinicians. - Regularly attend clinic class and meet internship deadlines in a timely manner. - Understand and respect authority. - Interpret supervisors', clients' and clients' families' linguistic and nonlinguistic communications. - Be prepared for clinical sessions by meeting regularly with your supervisor, completing related reading, reviewing case files, responding to supervisory feedback, and communicating with your clients and Center staff.

-- Be respectful of the Center's facilities by allowing sufficient time to set up and clean up your sessions.
+This involves showing discretion in communicating via social networking websites with clients and maintaining professional interactions with clients in and outside the Center. - Maintain composure and professional interactions in stressful and sometimes emotionally charged situations.

+- Comply with ASHA's Code of Ethics. - Communicate effectively in writing, on the telephone, and in person with a variety of communication partners. - Demonstrate emerging professional qualities commensurate with one's level of training and adhere to legal, administrative and regulatory policies (e.g., follow the Center's dress code, complete paperwork, maintain HIPAA, comply with bloodborne pathogens training, etc.). - Speak English intelligibly and have the ability to model production of all English phonemes, voice and language structures. - Be an active team member with one's supervisor and fellow clinicians. - Regularly attend clinic class and meet internship deadlines in a timely manner. - Understand and respect authority. - Interpret supervisors', clients' and clients' families' linguistic and nonlinguistic communications. - Be prepared for clinical sessions by meeting regularly with your supervisor, completing related reading, reviewing case files, responding to supervisory feedback, and communicating with your clients and Center staff. - Be respectful of the Center's facilities by allowing sufficient time to set up and clean up your sessions.
 Use check-out procedures to reserve intervention or testing materials owned by the Center or Clinical Supervisors.
 Participate in weekly Center cleaning activities and notify the Clinic Coordinator or Center Director if materials are in need of repair or replacing. - Be able to complete multiple tasks simultaneously and manage time effectively. - Consistently build skills throughout the internship program, moving toward independent performance.

-I have read this document and understand

-part, be based on these skills.
-I als essential skills/functions may resul -430; SLP-501; SLP-503; SLP-505; SLP-507 will, in large so understand that my failure to demonstrate competency in It in me not being able to complete a clinical internship, a late program.
-I will notify faculty of any changes in my ability
+l have read this document and understand that my grades for CSD -425; CSD-430; SLP-501; SLP-503; SLP-505; SLP-507 will, in large part, be based on these skills.
+I also understand that my fademonstrate competency in essential skills/functions may result in me not being complete a clinical internship, a requirement for the MS-SLP graduate program. notify faculty of any changes in my ability to meet these functions/skills.
 Signature: Date: